EternityForest/hardlinep2p/README.md

 #Use this to protect your flash memory from cache churn!
 #Bursts are allowed, the quota refills up to the 1 hour max.
 downloadRateLimit=1200

+#Dynamic content allows you to manually place a file ending with @mako
+#as a handler.  /foo/bar?param=q gets mapped to /cachedir/foo/bar@mako.

+#These files are never fetched from the site, updated, or deleted.
+They are purely local,
+#As a convenience for adding trivial bits of dynamic behavior to your app.
+#There is NO sandboxing here whatsoever.
+Use files containing @data if your app
+#needs a bit of persistent storage.
+dynamicContent=no
 ```

 #### --p2pport